vpp-dev/vpp-release-notes/README.md

 @page release_notes_2606 Release notes for VPP 26.06

-More than 102 commits since the previous release, including 32 fixes.
+More than 106 commits since the previous release, including 32 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Fri Feb  6 03:38:08 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.06 release, generated as on Sat Feb  7 03:32:14 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER